-MAE students will satisfy the MU Writing Intensive (WI) requirement by completing the required coursework for the BSME degree.
-WI content is distributed throughout the required MAE courses.
-Therefore, MAE students are not required to take WI-designated courses.
+MAE students will satisfy the MU Writing Intensive (WI) requirement by completing MAE 2200W (Engineering Materials) and MAE 4980W (Senior Capstone Design).
+Both courses are required for the BSME degree.

 A total of 21 credit hours are required in General Education (Gen Ed) courses:

 - ENGLSH 1000: Exposition and Argumentation, 3 credit hours

 - Behavioral and Social Sciences (B/SS), 9 credit hours

 - Humanities and Fine Arts (HFA), 9 credit hours

 Behavioral and Social Science requirements:

 - By Missouri state law, one course (3 credit hrs) must be in the area of American history or American government.
 The accepted History courses are HIST 1100, 1200, 1400, 2210, 2440, 4000, 4220, and 4230.
 The accepted Political Science courses are POL_SC 1100, 1700, and 2100.